Businesses Should Prepare for KRA's 2026 Automated Return Validation Rollout

 ### Important Actions - Ensure all returns are accurate and complete - Maintain proper documentation for all income and expenses - File returns on time to avoid penalties - Respond promptly to any validation queries

-Preparing for the Launch
+Preparing for the Rollout

 Documentation Requirements